South Carolina Small Estate Affidavit | Form 420ES

 Maximum Estate Value: $25,000

-Required Conditions: To be compliant with South Carolina’s small estate laws, it is required that the following hold true:
+Required Conditions: To be compliant with SC’s small estate laws, it is required that the following be true:

 - A minimum of thirty (30) days has passed since the decedent’s death.